FAQs - Queens Square Imaging Centre

 What equipment do you have?

-We are privileged to operate the very latest in MRI technology which allows us to undertake scans which are at the forefront of modern medical imaging, including functional MRI (fMRI).
-We use a 1.5T magnet which is optimised to the type of scanning we offer here.
-This means that we can achieve the highest quality imaging whilst avoiding some of the safety problems encountered with higher magnetic field strengths.
-We do not operate an ‘Open’ MRI scanner.
+We are privileged to employ the very latest in MRI technology which allows us to undertake scans which are at the forefront of modern medical imaging, including functional MRI (fMRI).

 Do you scan children?

-We do not routinely scan patients under the age of 16 at the Queen Square Imaging Centre.
+We do not routinely scan patients under the age of 16 at the Queen Square Imaging Centre or Chenies Mews Imaging Centre.
 However, with prior arrangement, scans on patients younger than 16 years of age can sometimes be accommodated.
 You are advised to contact the Imaging Centre on 020 783 32513 to discuss your requirements.

 Do any height of weight restrictions apply with MRI scans?